pythagoras-dev/Pythagoras/GLOSSARY.md

 ## 2. Portals

-- **Portal:** A long-lived object encapsulating a working environment, storage, and execution policies.
+- **Portal:** A persistent gateway connecting your local code to the distributed Pythagoras environment.
+It acts as a remote operating system for your Python functions.
+It manages resources, schedules execution, handles I/O (via storage), and enforces security policies.
+Just as a process lives in an OS, a Pythagoras function lives in a Portal, relying on it for all interactions with the outside world.
 Different portal types add capabilities progressively (basic → ordinary → data → logging → safe → autonomous → protected → pure → swarming).

 ### 2.1.
 Portal Classes